Azure/notation-azure-kv/docs/ca-signed-workflow.md

    Warning: Always sign the artifact using digest(@sha256:...) rather than a tag(:v1) because tags are mutable and a tag reference can point to a different artifact than the one signed.
    Successfully signed notation.azurecr.io/hello-world@sha256:f54a58bc1aac5ea1a25d796ae155dc228b3f0e11d046ae276b39c4bf2f13d8c4
    ```
-10. Signature verification with Notation needs the root certificate of your CA in the trust store and a `trustpolicy.json` file:
+10. Signature verification with Notation needs the root certificate of your CA in the trust store and a `trustpolicy.json` file in Notation configuration directory:
    ```sh
    # add root certificate ($rootCertPath) to notation trust store
    notation cert add --type ca --store trusted $rootCertPath